CathalDolan/july-hackathon/README.md

 **Icons**

 The icons used are self explanatory so that the user does not need to struggle to interpret what the icon will actually mean.
-Later during the process [Cathan Dolan](https://github.com/CathalDolan) created a more alive wireframes for each device size, using Corel Draw.

 **Colours**